jnarag/probePanel/README.md

-## Instructions to run probeSeq code
+## Instructions

+Please see guidelines below to run this code.

 ### Setup conda environment